CLEAN LIKE A PRO:

 Dampen an all-purpose microfiber towel with just water, make sure to wring out as much moisture as possible, because you don't want to over wet your mirror.
 Use it to wipe down your mirror.
 We use a 16" x 16" Buff™ Pro Multi Surface Microfiber Towel.
 It is one of the best mirror cleaners because it of its thicker microfiber (300+ GSM), meaning it is better able to pick up and hold onto surface debris.
 It's also the ideal size for any mirror.

-Mirror and Window Cleaning Tips: For large mirrors and windows, you clean a smallish (2’x 2’) area at a time because you do not want the areas to dry before you can use the glass towel, as that will leave streaks.
+Mirror and Window Cleaning Tips: For large mirrors and windows, even car windshields, you clean a smallish (2’x 2’) area at a time because you do not want the areas to dry before you can use the glass towel, as that will leave streaks.

 2. Use A Lightweight Microfiber Glass Towel To Rid Your Mirror Of Dirty Water